yurisuika/Isabella/README.md

 ## Resourcepacks

-Resourcepacks available as .ZIP archives, RIGHT CLICK + SAVE!
+Resourcepacks available as .ZIP archives ready to download!

-Currently supports BetterFoliage and Optifine!
+Currently supports BetterFoliage and Optifine.
 Check out the threads linked below for other mods, remixes, and the original packs!

 Also check out our *[recommended shaderpack](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1293898-chocapic13s-shaders)*!